 6 hours of handstands in 2 days!

 In the past weekend, I’ve dived into all the details when it comes to handstand.
 I practiced for a total of 6 hours in 2 days!
-I can definitely feel it in my shoulders, arms and funnily enough, my butt and my legs too!
+I can definitely feel it in my shoulders, arms and funnily enough, my bum and my legs too!
 The super experienced and talented handbalancer Yuval Ayalon was visiting Denmark.
 So his workshop was a must!
 Yuval calls handstanding an art form.
 When you dive into it, it seems that there never ceases to be new things to explore and learn when it comes to handstands and handbalancing.

 I’m completely exhausted, whilst still having a sense of ease in my body after spending loads of time on my hands the past 2 days.
 But why is it we enjoy handbalancing, really?
 To me there are a few different reasons.
 Not only does it feel like playing, standing on your hands and getting to feel weightless in the legs, turning upside down.
 It also requires a fairly large amount of focus, which means you don’t really have time to think about anything else.
 I’m totally focused and in the moment when I try to balance in a handstand.
 So for me, the handstand can actually become a form of meditation.
 It forces me to be completely present in the moment to avoid losing my balance.